 Reconstruction of our village houses begins with excavation and exposure of the bedrock.
 Soil is carefully removed and sifted to extract pottery and other artifacts for analysis.
 As approximately 80% of pottery shards recovered date from the Early Roman Period, any bedrock features that we expose may be closely associated with 1st Century Nazareth.

 Site excavation at Nazareth Village is fairly straightforward – removal of topsoil, staged excavation of in situ earth layers, articulation and cleaning of the limestone bedrock.
 Edges of quarry cuts are carefully exposed, followed and revealed in their entirety.

-This exposed bedrock contains two deep quarry cuts on the left (near the meter stick).
+This exposed bedrock contains two deep quarry cuts on the left.
 These were preserved to be incorporated into bedrooms, a cellar and a cave.
-The pit (at far center) forms a natural drainage for water runoff.
+The pit forms a natural drainage for water runoff.
 It was dug out, lined with hydraulic lime plaster and made into a water cistern.

 Mark Goodman briefing volunteers on the use of specialized equipment – pickaxes, hoes, rakes and buckets